MatteoPierro/helloword-ami-provisioning/README.md

 ### Create a GitHub Repository

-Create a github repo and add the following files.
+Create a github repo and commit the following files in it.

 ### AMI Provisioning